rickardp/splitstream/README.md

 * Limited error handling.
 May not recover from malformed objects in many cases.
 * Limited documentation (this page and the unit tests are a good start for now).
 * UBJSON support is relatively untested.
+* Python 2.x is not supported on the Microsoft Windows platform, as it is forced to use and old version of the C compiler that does not support the C99 syntax that this library uses.

 # The C interface